DaedalusX64/daedalus/Data/PC/readme.txt

-Daedalus v0.07b Readme File
+Daedalus v1.00 Readme File for PC/OSX/Linux
-Copyright (C) 2001 StrmnNrmn
+Copyright (C) 2001-2013 StrmnNrmn
+Copyright (C) 2008-2013 DaedalusX64 Team

-This document last edited 3 June 2001.
+This document last edited 31 May 2013

 This is the binary distribution of Daedalus.
 If you are a developer, you may find the source distribution more useful.